notyourtype-github/Chrome-Extension-for-LinkedIn/README.md

-You
-write a readme file matter for it
-Copilot
-Sure thing!
-Here’s a README file to guide users through your LinkedIn connection automation Chrome Extension:

 LinkedIn Auto Connector Chrome Extension
 Objective
 Create a Chrome Extension using the wxt.dev framework and React to automate connection requests on LinkedIn.